cloud-gov/compliance-docs/PL-Policy.md

 See PL-4 and PL-4 (1).

-The system implements a centralized security stack that can support multiple applications; ensuring adherence to NIST 800-53 controls and FISMA, as well as 18F and GSA Information Technology (IT) Security Policies.
+The system implements a centralized security stack that can support multiple applications; ensuring adherence to NIST 800-53 controls and FISMA, as well as GSA TTS and GSA Information Technology (IT) Security Policies.
 Information security architecture is integrated into the information system by addressing information system requirements throughout the SDLC process.
 The FedRAMP JAB provides feedback to the Cloud Operations team on the security architecture and the Cloud Operations team receives regular guidance from the JAB board.

 cloud.gov uses industry best practices and applies hardening security benchmarks to all virtual machine instances.
 For perimeter protection, each subnet is assigned individual elastic network interface (ENI), so security groups can be applied to each of the interfaces; firewall rules are applied for isolated traffic between subnets.
 This adds an additional layer of protection.

 The determining factors of Confidentiality, Integrity, and Availability of the cloud.gov system are its FIPS 199 information types, which are listed in Section 2 of its SSP.
 The resulting Security Categorization, FIPS 199 Moderate Impact, governs the cloud.gov security architecture, which NIST SP 800-27A defines as “A description of security principles and an overall approach for architecture complying with the principles that drive the system design.”
 The information security architectural approach is documented in the cloud.gov System Security Plan, which describes implementation of said principles.

 The cloud.gov platform leverages IaaS via Amazon Web Services, which received a FedRAMP ATO in June 21, 2016.
 This allows the cloud.gov platform to inherit some security controls such as physical security and share responsibility of other controls such as media protection.
-For web applications the 18F Cloud Operations team ensures that a web vulnerability scanner (OWASP Zap) is run on a monthly basis.
-18F web applications use industry best practices and federal hardening guidelines for web servers and application services like Java.
+For web applications the GSA TTS Cloud Operations team ensures that a web vulnerability scanner (OWASP Zap) is run on a monthly basis.
+GSA TTS web applications use industry best practices and federal hardening guidelines for web servers and application services like Java.

 The cloud.gov ISSO, cloud.gov System Owner, and FedRAMP JAB review applicable security architectures prior to major implementations or security assessments.
 The cloud.gov ISSO(s) reviews and updates the information security architecture within the System Security Plan on an annual basis or when a significant change takes place to reflect updates in the enterprise architecture.
 Due to the dynamic and elastic nature of cloud computing, the operations team monitors real-time updates of its information security architecture using the AWS Management Console and other management tools.
 The cloud.gov operations team follows the risk management framework (RMF) which includes conducting annual risk assessments for its information systems and infrastructure.
 Any changes are then updated in systems security plans, plan of actions and milestones POAMs, security assessment reports (SAR).

-All changes to the cloud.gov platform are routed through the 18F Change Control process using the GitHub ticketing and tracking system which monitors changes including, but not limited to, ensuring that information security architecture changes are appropriately reflected in updates to system security plans (SSP), Cloud Operations team documentation and other security architecture-related documentation.
+All changes to the cloud.gov platform are routed through the GSA TTS Change Control process using the GitHub ticketing and tracking system which monitors changes including, but not limited to, ensuring that information security architecture changes are appropriately reflected in updates to system security plans (SSP), Cloud Operations team documentation and other security architecture-related documentation.

 The cloud.gov Program Manager ensures that planned aspects of the cloud.gov security architecture are reflected in organization procurements/acquisitions and captured within the appropriate controls of this System Security Plan (SSP).
 Planned architectural changes, once approved, are incorporated into the annual SSP update cycle.